hgcl/clara-le/pages/posts/8-remote-christmas.md

 ### [IndieWeb](https://indieweb.org/)

 The IndieWeb is a movement that Robin introduced me to a few months ago.
-The concept is to take control of your content and be able to connect with others without using silos—centralized for profit websites.
+The concept is to take control of your content and be able to connect with others without using silos — centralized for profit websites.
 This last week, I finally acted on that knowledge and started to create my "IndieWeb friendly" website in Next.js.
 I am pretty excited by this project and will tell you more about it in the next issue&ensp;📪

 ### [Excalidraw](https://excalidraw.com/)